UGANDA

 context

-Uganda is host to the largest number of refugees in Africa, with over 1.5 million people having fled ongoing conflict in the Democratic Republic of the Congo (DRC), Burundi, South Sudan, and Somalia.
-Covid-19 caused schools to close for 83 weeks, creating a devastating impact on children’s education and wellbeing in Uganda, with an estimated 30% of children not returning to education after the lockdown.
-This disproportionately affected girls and refugee learners who were overlooked by state-led learning interventions.
+Uganda is host to the largest number of refugees in Africa, with over 1.5 million people having fled ongoing conflict in the Democratic Republic of the Congo (DRC), Burundi, South Sudan, and Somalia

 YOUR IMPACT in Uganda

-Children reached, of which at least 39,549 were girls
+Children reached, of which at least 94,898 were girls.

 Children reached through school improvements.